 Gold ETFs are exchange-traded funds that expose investors to gold without having to directly buy, store and resell the precious metal.
 Some gold ETFs directly track the price of gold, while others invest in companies in the gold mining industry.
 You don't invest directly in gold itself when you invest in gold funds.
 The most common way to buy gold directly is in gold bullion coins.

+It is important to do your research and read Gold IRA company reviews before investing in any gold ETFs.
 The most common way to invest in gold as an investment guarantee is through an exchange-traded fund (ETF), such as SPDR Gold Shares (GLD).
 The most obvious metrics to consider when reviewing a gold mutual fund for investment purposes include the fund's overall and annual returns.
 Both types of funds can offer decent returns that are in some way related to the price of gold and can be adapted to different investment objectives.
 In addition, the minimum amount of investment that would need to be made in Gold Mutual Funds is 1000 INR (as a monthly SIP).

 SBI Gold Fund The plan seeks to offer returns that closely correspond to the returns provided by SBI: ETF Gold (formerly known as SBI GETS).
 This iShares gold ETF is not as liquid as the SPDR Gold Shares and its supply and demand differentials are not as tight, making it not ideal for short-term traders.
 Since this investment is made through an investment fund, investors can also opt for systematic investments or withdrawals.
 This list includes the most popular gold ETFs on the market (funds you can usually read about in almost any daily commodity summary), as well as some that don't receive as good coverage in the financial media, but that could be better investments than their high-asset siblings.